fhiso/legacy-format/data-model.md

 An *exact date* is a `GREGORIAN` [Date](#date-format)s with the following additional constraints:

--   They MUST NOT include a *calender escape*
+-   They MUST NOT include a *calendar escape*
 -   They MUST include the day and month
 -   They MUST NOT have either year suffix